-It’s a question that lends new meaning to the curation of this year’s OpenWalls, currently on show at Galerie Huit Arles until 5 September.
-Bringing together work by 62 artists from around the world, the exhibition spans four rooms, split between themes of ‘Daily Life’ and ‘Growth’.
+It’s a question that lends new meaning to the curation of last year’s OpenWalls, shown at Galerie Huit Arles in September 2020.
+Bringing together work by 62 artists from around the world, the exhibition spanned four rooms, split between themes of ‘Daily Life’ and ‘Growth’.
 The winners have been selected by a judging panel including Fariba Farshad, Director of Photo London, and Stephan Erfurt, Chair of the Board of Directors of the C/O Berlin Foundation.
-In the absence of this year’s Les Rencontres d’Arles due to Covid-19, OpenWalls coincides instead with Arles Contemporain: a spontaneous festival of art, photography and performance in the cultural heart of the city.
+In the absence of last year’s Les Rencontres d’Arles due to Covid-19, OpenWalls coincided instead with Arles Contemporain: a spontaneous festival of art, photography and performance in the cultural heart of the city.

 From Tomasz Kowalski’s anti-Brexiteers and Greg Turner’s blind runners to Catherine Hyland’s Chinese fishermen on the Luo River, the challenge posed by the ‘Daily Life’ category was perhaps one of the foremost a photographer faces.
 That is, wrestling meaning from a fleeting moment; evoking lifelong patterns and rhythms within a single frame.
 Collectively, the selection invites us not simply to marvel romantically at the beauty of the mundane, but to confront our own privilege and assumptions toward daily lives that have – by genetic, geographic or social accident – unravelled in ways very different to our own.